asdbaihu/betting-crawler/README.md

 ## Database configuration

-In its default configuration, Betting Crawler uses an embedded database (H2) which gets populated at startup with data crawled from the web.
+In its default configuration, Betting Crawler uses an embedded database (H2) which gets populated when application starts with data crawled from the web.
 A similar setup is provided for MySql in case a persistent database configuration is needed.
 Note that whenever the database type is changed, the app needs to be run with a different profile: `spring.profiles.active=mysql` for MySql.

 You could start MySql locally with whatever installer works for your OS, or with docker: